retirement, annuities, long term care, pensions on divorce

 Retirement age

-The minimum pension age is currently 50 years.
-Pension simplification from 6 April 2006 increase this retirement age to 55 from 6 April 2010 and it is up to the schemes to decide how to implement the change.
-This applies to taking the tax free lump sum, purchasing an annuity and income drawdown.
+The minimum pension age was 50 years.
+Pension simplification from 6 April 2006 increased this retirement age to 55 from 6 April 2010 and it is up to the schemes to decide how to implement the change.

 From 6 April 2010 it will not be possible for individuals under the age of 55 to take pension benefits.
 The only exceptions are the following: